scipy-conference/scipy_proceedings/papers/AdamHughes/Adam_Hughes.rst

 .. [*] The dielectric function and shape of the particle are the only parameters required to compute its absorption and scattering cross sections.

 AuNP modeling is straightforward; however, parametric analysis is uncommon.
-Enthought's ``Traits`` and ``Chaco`` packages are used extensively to provide interactivity.
+Enthought_'s ``Traits`` and ``Chaco`` packages are used extensively to provide interactivity.
 To demonstrate a use case, consider a gold nanoparticle with a shell of protein coating.
 The optical properties of the core-shell particle may be obtained analytically using Mie Theory; [*]_ however, analysis performed at a coarser scale requires this core-shell system to be approximated as a single composite particle (Fig. :ref:`comp`).
 With ``Traits``, it is very easy for the user to interactively adjust the mixing parameters to ensure that the scattering properties of the approximated composite are as close as possible to those of the analytical core-shell particle.
-This is one of many examples in which interactivity is favorable over complex optimization techniques.
+In this example, and in others, interactivity is favorable over complex optimization techniques.

 .. [*] Assuming that the shell is perfectly modeled; however, in practice the optical properties of protein mixtures are approximated by a variety of mixing models and methods.